graahand/ubermensch/04_smarc/Robotics/intro to robots.md

 ### 9

 Criteria
-1. Project should not use linux-based development boards like Raspberry Pi and Jetson Products
+1. Project should not use linux-based development boards like Raspberry Pi and Jetson Products.
-2. Projects should integrate python devleopment boards development board with its camera extension as part of Python integration for computer vision applications.
+2. Projects should integrate python devleopment boards for AI integration.
-3. Modular robotics components (motors, sensors, building blocks)
-4. Wireless connectivity (Wi-Fi /Bluetooth) for data transmission.
-5. Programming language are strictly Python and Arduino programming
+3. Programming language are strictly Python and Arduino programming.
+4.

 Project list